operbot/operbot/README.rst

 **irc**

-use the -i option to start the irc client
+use the -i option to start the irc client.

 | ``$ operbot -i``